Battle of Krabbendam: Background

 After the Battle of Callantsoog General Herman Willem Daendels with the 1st Batavian Division had fallen back all the way to the Schermer polder, as he deemed the Zijpe polder indefensible, because the British could easily perform another amphibious landing at the North-Sea dike near the village of Petten behind him.
 This left the Zijpe polder (a former marsh that had been transformed into rich farmland by embanking during the 16th century) open to the British.
-The Zijpe polder formed a natural redoubt, because of its high southern dike which had (as usual with Dutch polders) a deep circular drainage canal running along it, which acted as a kind of moat.
+The Zijpe polder formed a natural redoubt, because of its high southern dike (Note: Which was actually the old sea dike from the days before the embanking.
+It was called the Westfriesche Zeedijk.
+The name "battle of Zijperdijk" is therefore a slight misnomer.) which had (as usual with Dutch polders) a deep circular drainage canal running along it, which acted as a kind of moat.
 The dike was high enough to afford a view a long way across all avenues of approach.
 In addition, it was not straight, but at intervals had circular and angular projections, somewhat like a trace italienne of old, which gave the defenders an opportunity to lay enfilade fire, if necessary.
 Abercromby took advantage from these natural properties of the terrain, by erecting artillery positions and earthworks at strategic points.

 His dispositions were anchored on the right on the subsidiary dike which runs parallel with the sea dike at Petten.
 Then they ran east along the dike of the Zijpe polder, with reinforcements at the villages of Krabbendam, Eenigenburg, and Sint Maarten, and finally at the Oude Sluys on the coast of (then) the Zuyder Zee (the Wieringermeer polder did not yet exist in those days).
 The villages in front of this line, like Schagen were occupied as outposts.

 Meanwhile, the French and Batavians had frantically been bringing up reinforcements.
 A French division under General Dominique Vandamme was brought up via Haarlem and occupied a line between Alkmaar and the sea.
 Brune directed Daendels to come forward to Oudkarspel and Sint Pancras.
 General Jean-Baptiste Dumonceau brought up two-thirds of his 2nd Batavian division in forced marches from Friesland and he arrived on September 8 to take on a position in the center of the Franco-Batavian front, around Alkmaar.
 He was then reinforced with the 7th Demi-brigade of Daendels' division.

 By September 9 the forces under General Brune had therefore reached a numerical superiority of about 25,000 troops over about 23,000 for General Abercromby (who had by that time only been reinforced with about 500 men of the 11th Light Dragoons).
 As it was known that soon strong Russian and British reinforcements would be landed, Brune decided to attack on the 10th, while he still had this advantage.